 Gentle Exercise

-Consistent activities such as Mild-to-Moderate Walking, Yoga, Tai Chi, Stationary Bike, Gentle Stretching, Deep Breathing Exercises and Meditation, may also help.
+Consistent activities such as Mild-to-Moderate Walking, Stationary Bike, Gentle Stretching, Deep Breathing Exercises and Meditation, may also help.
 If 30-40 minutes of movement a day is too much for you or seems unachievable, try walking in place during commercial breaks, or splitting your exercise into 5 minute increments throughout the day.

 Exercise can also aid in sleep.
 Studies show that regular exercise helps in falling asleep more quickly, as well as improving quality of sleep.
 And getting the recommended 7-10 hours of sleep a night (8 on average), helps the body and mind to recover from the day’s activities, recharges our energy, and boosts our immune system.